scc-digitalhub/docs/user/docs/tasks/kubernetes-resources.md

 You need to declare the resource type as `gpu`, request and/or limit specifications.
 There could be administation-specific requirements for requesting a GPU.
 You may need to use `tolerations` or `affinity` parameters to request the GPU.
 Both of these parameters are described in the [Kubernetes documentation](https://kubernetes.io/docs/home/).
 Other times you may need to specify a list of labels with the `labels` parameter.

-Here is an example for the digitahub in FBK that uses the `tolerations` parameter:
+Here is an example that uses the `tolerations` parameter:

 ```python